 Ann C. Huppert is an architectural historian whose research and teaching address architecture, landscape, and urbanism in the early modern period, especially on the Italian peninsula and in the broader Mediterranean world.

 Professor Huppert’s current book project, Building Knowledge: The Culture of Construction in Sixteenth-Century Rome, redefines architectural authorship and challenges established scholarship by expanding attention beyond architects to examine the contributions of builders, craftsmen, and artisans, and chart the exchange of knowledge on worksites across the city.
 She also is writing a comprehensive construction history of the Roman Church of Il Gesù in collaboration with Pamela O. Long.
 Her first book, Becoming an Architect in Renaissance Italy: Art, Science, and the Career of Baldassarre Peruzzi, (Yale University Press, 2015), investigates the close connections between architecture and the figural arts in the early sixteenth century, and through the lens of period drawings, explores Peruzzi’s mathematical aptitude, representational skills, and the influence of antiquity on his designs.
-She has written on Vitruvius in Bramante’s Rome, Giorgio Vasari and Siena, mapping Rome, and on the design process for new St. Peter’s at the Vatican, with articles appearing in the Journal of Architectural Historians, Memoirs of the American Academy in Rome and in edited volumes.
+She has written on Vitruvius in Bramante’s Rome, Giorgio Vasari and Siena, mapping Rome, and on the design process for new St. Peter’s at the Vatican, with articles appearing in the Journal of the Society of Architectural Historians, Memoirs of the American Academy in Rome and in edited volumes.

 She teaches broadly on the history of architecture including surveys of world architecture from antiquity to the early modern period.
 Recent seminar topics include Mediterranean Cities 1300-1600 and (Re)Building Rome 1400-1800.
 Her teaching engages questions of design transmission, cultural exchange especially in the pre-modern Islamic and Christian world, periodization and the definition of the Renaissance, and employs digital humanities tools.